chingu-voyages/v43-tier3-team-40/README.md

 3. To seed, type `node` into the terminal to enter the NodeJS console
 4. Type `const seed = require('./seed/seed');` to import seed
 5. Type `seed()` to run the seed function.
 You should see in the log as all of the tables are created.
 This will seed the test table
-6. To seed the production table, repeat this process, but type `process.env.mode="production";` before importing seed.
+6. To seed the production table, repeat this process, but type `process.env.MODE="production";` before importing seed.